 Accommodations at Lewa Safari Camp

-The camp’s 12 ensuite, state-of-the-art tents are airy and commodious (as we often point out, calling these luxurious, beautifully furnished, and modernly equipped tents is a like calling a Maserati Quattroporte a pleasant way to get from Point A to Point B).
+The camp’s 12 ensuite, state-of-the-art luxury tents are airy and commodious (as we often point out, calling these beautifully furnished, and modernly equipped tents is like calling a Maserati Quattroporte a pleasant way to get from Point A to Point B).
 Each tent has a wooden-decked veranda from which to greet the birdsong African morning, enjoy afternoon snacks, and relax at all hours of the day and night, entranced by what the great Peter Beard called the African “paradise caressed by light and air in the most special forms.”

 Amenities at Lewa Safari Camp

 - Massage services

 - Private deck/veranda